Chris Burden: Early performance art

 One of Burden's most reproduced and cited pieces, Trans-Fixed took place on April 23, 1974, at Speedway Avenue in Venice, California.
 For this performance, Burden lay face up on a Volkswagen Beetle and had nails hammered into both of his hands, as if he were being crucified on the car.
 The car was pushed out of the garage and the engine revved for two minutes before being pushed back into the garage.

 Later that year, Burden performed his piece White Light/White Heat at the Ronald Feldman Gallery in New York City.
 For this work of experiment performance and self-inflicting danger, Burden spent twenty-two days lying on a triangular platform in the corner of the gallery.
 He was out of sight from all viewers and he could not see them either.
 According to Burden, he did not eat, talk, or come down the entire time.

 Several of Burden's other performance pieces were considered controversial at the time: another "danger piece" was Doomed (1975), in which Burden lay motionless in a gallery at the Museum of Contemporary Art, Chicago under a 5 × 8 ft slanted sheet of glass near a running wall clock.
 Burden planned to remain in that position until a museum employee prioritized his well-being over the artistic integrity of the piece.
 After 40 hours, the museum staff consulted physicians.
 5 hours and 10 minutes after that, museum employee Dennis O'Shea placed a pitcher of water within Burden's reach, at which point Burden rose, smashed the glass, and took a hammer to the clock, thus ending the piece.

 By the end of the 1970s, Burden turned instead to vast engineered sculptural installations.
 In 1975, he created the fully operational B-Car, a lightweight four-wheeled vehicle that he described as being "able to travel 100 miles per hour and achieve 100 miles per gallon" (100 mph and 100 mpgus).
 Some of his other works from that period are DIECIMILA (1977), a facsimile of an Italian 10,000 Lira note, possibly the first fine art print that (like paper money) is printed on both sides of the paper; The Speed of Light Machine (1983), in which he reconstructed a scientific experiment with which to "see" the speed of light; and the installation C.B.T.V.
 (1977), a reconstruction of the first ever made Mechanical television.
+Burden was awarded a Guggenheim Fellowship for Fine Arts in 1978.